JakeKen25/Privateer/README.md

 - **Caliber Manager** provides the available quality setting for each supported gun caliber.
 - **Economy Manager** edits funds and base resources together and shows an estimated in-game budget breakdown as values change.
+Further refinement is still needed to ensure that the calculator presented in the editor matches in-game stats accurately.
 - **Infrastructure Manager** edits national dockyard size.
-Fortification editing remains under development.
+Fortification editing is still under development, but is hoped for a future release.
 - **Relationship Manager** edits the tension level between nations.
-This area is still under development because parts of the diplomatic model remain unknown.
+This area is still under development as I research how alliances and wars actually work.
 - **Colony Manager** changes colony ownership through the campaign's `MapDataX.dat` file.
 - **Admiral Manager** changes the player admiral's name and prestige.
 It is